Financial situation of Alitalia: 2008 – Emergency loan

+2008 – Bankruptcy

 On 29 August 2008 the airline filed for bankruptcy protection.
 Under the new measures the airline will continue to fly as restructuring measures are carried out.

 CAI, Compagnia Aerea Italiana, a consortium of Italian investors, came forward with a plan to take over Alitalia.
 CAI set several conditions to be met before they would invest in Alitalia.
 On Monday 8 September 2008, more than half of the workers' unions at Alitalia rejected the new productivity-linked contracts offered by CAI.
 These new contracts were a condition for the takeover to go ahead.
 The wage decrease of at least 25% was also not acceptable to the unions.
 The unions rejected the proposals after a meeting with Rocco Sabelli, the designated managing director, and labour ministry officials.
 The government set a deadline for acceptance by the unions as Thursday the 11th of September 2008.
 On Friday 12 September CAI broke off negotiations with the unions.
 CAI stated "that after seven days of meetings, there aren't the conditions to continue negotiations."

 The Italian government convinced CAI and the unions to renegotiate during the weekend of 13 September 2008.
 The negotiations dragged on through Thursday the 18th.
 CAI improved their offer by decreasing the wage cut for the crew, and also the number of layoffs.
 Three of the nine unions accepted this offer, but six of them (including the unions of the crew and the pilots) did not.
 CAI set a new deadline of 15.50 Thursday 18 September.
 Some of the unions reacted with a proposal to renegotiate.
 On 22 September CAI withdrew their buyout offer.
 Alitalia published a notice in four newspapers (3 Italian newspapers and 1 British) on Tuesday 23 September 2008 seeking offers to buy any or all parts of its assets.